 1008.
 Here are other meanings that might arise in the mind of someone who perceives the symbol #frog#.
 Categorize each as a denotation or connotation and explain your choice.

-1009.
-Treasure Hunt: from what language paradigm do the following symbols come?
-What does each denote to those who understand the language?
+language?
 What does the set of symbols connote to you now?
-After you've answered this question?
+After you've

 1010.
 Advertisers make use of the shared agreement that establishes denotation when they set out to create signs that have particular meanings related to certain products.